aele1401/Cloud-Security/ELK/README.md

 | ELK      | Yes                 | Local machine IP     |
 | Web VMs  | No                  | 192.168.1.100        |

-### ELK Configuration
+## ELK Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it automates drudgerous tasks.
+No configuration was performed manually, which is advantageous because it automates manual tasks.

 The playbook implements the following tasks:
 - Installs docker images (docker.io), python module (python3-pip), and enables docker service.